SimpleGamerDK/sg-police-and-ems/README.md

 mythic notify (Can be changed to which ever one you use) https://github.com/JayMontana36/mythic_notify tgiann police alert (Can be changed to which ever one you use) https://forum.cfx.re/t/paid-tgiann-police-alert-standalone/2526897
 Chezza Phone (Used for dispatch notifies.
-Can be chagned to which ever one you use) https://store.chezza.dev/package/4770360 Chezza Inventory (Used for Evidence Lockers.
+Can be chagned to which ever one you use) https://store.chezza.dev/package/4770360 Chezza Inventory (Used for /Evidence commands, shops, crafting and storages.
 Can be chagned to which ever one you use) https://store.chezza.dev/package/4770357
 Do not reupload the script and claim it as your own You are free to modify and change the script how ever you like Since I have very limited knowledge with coding in general and in fivem I won't be able to help if you encounter any issues.
 All rights go to the creator of the script and all rights go to the creators of following dependencies

 If you modify the script in any way that you think might make it better please contact me via discord: SimpleGamer#1712